Skip to main content

 We are undergraduate and graduate students, and our organization is open to any UW students passionate about utilizing their skills and resources to improve the well-being of those in need through bioengineering solutions.
 Bioengineering and pre-bioengineering students make up a majority of our members, but we welcome individuals with a variety of backgrounds.

-Members can join the RSO at any time but best times for members to join a specific team is likely during the first week(s) of the quarter.
+Members can join us at any time but best times for members to join a specific team is likely during the first week(s) of the quarter.
 Specific project teams may have additional information about ideal timeframes for members to join but may not be accepting new members due to constraints.
-In addition, members can work with an outside entity to form a new project team which can in turn recruit new members.

 Biomedical Engineering Society (BMES)